anaconda/anaconda-project/docs/source/reference.rst

 ``anaconda-project.yml``, then ``anaconda-project-lock.yml`` will
 automatically be kept updated.

-However, if you edit ``anaconda-project.yml`` by hand, changing an env spec, you'll need to run ``anaconda-project update`` to fix up ``anaconda-project-lock.yml`` to match.
+However, if you edit ``anaconda-project.yml`` by hand and change an env spec, you'll need to run ``anaconda-project update`` to update ``anaconda-project-lock.yml`` to match.

-If locking isn't enabled for the project or for the env spec, there's no need to ``anaconda-project update`` after editing your env spec, of course.
+If locking isn't enabled for the project or for the env spec, there's no need to ``anaconda-project update`` after editing your env spec.

 Requiring environment variables to be set